 Take this example into account: Mr A is a solicitor earning £80,000 per year.
-His wife Mrs A is a housewife with no income.
+His spouse Mrs A is a housewife with no income.
 They have three young children.

-Unexpectedly, Mr A falls ill and sadly passes away.
+Unexpectedly, Mr A’s health declines and sadly passes away.

 In this circumstance Mrs A has the dual grief of losing her husband and now having to pay off a mortgage that she no longer has the money for.